 Conduct a site visit to view the student’s workspace to ensure all appropriate safety measures are being taken before the experience and will be maintained during the experience.

-Evaluate the student’s progress and performance throughout the HQWBL experience.
+Evaluate the student’s progress and performance throughout the CTE HQWBL experience.

-Ensure that all federal and state guidelines regarding child labor are being observed and utilized for all HQWBL experiences.
+Ensure that all federal and state guidelines regarding child labor are being observed and utilized for all CTE HQWBL experiences.

 SIGNATURES ON NEXT PAGE

-HIGH-QUALITY WORK-BASED TRAINING AGREEMENT AUTHORIZATION
+CTE HIGH-QUALITY WORK-BASED TRAINING AGREEMENT AUTHORIZATION

 All parties have thoroughly read, understand, and agree to all information provided in this training agreement.

-___________________________________________________ ________________________________

-Student’s Signature Date

-___________________________________________________ ________________________________

-Parent/Guardian Signature Date

-___________________________________________________ ________________________________

-HQWBL Coordinator/Teacher/Point-of-Contact Signature Date

-___________________________________________________ ________________________________

-Employer/Supervisor Signature Date

-___________________________________________________ ________________________________

-School Administrator/Designee Date